nesi/support-docs/docs/Getting_Started/Next_Steps/Multithreading_Scaling_Example.md

 memory of 406,516KB (0.4 GB).
 In total, the job ran for 3 minutes and 17 seconds.

-<span class="wysiwyg-color-black">We will initially assume that our
-job's wall time and memory will scale linearly with the number of iterations.
-However, we don't know that for certain that this is the case so we will need to understand the scaling behaviour of our job's resource requirements before we can submit our full job and be confident it will succeed.</span>
+We will initially assume that our job's wall time and memory will scale linearly with the number of iterations.
+However, we don't know that for certain that this is the case so we will need to understand the scaling behaviour of our job's resource requirements before we can submit our full job and be confident it will succeed.

-<span class="wysiwyg-color-black">To test this, we will submit three
-more jobs, using 10,000 15,000 and 20,000 iterations.</span>
+To test this, we will submit three more jobs, using 10,000 15,000 and 20,000 iterations.

              JobID      JobName     Elapsed     TotalCPU Alloc   MaxRSS      State
     -------------- ------------ ----------- ------------ ----- -------- ----------